super-turbo-society/turbo-docs/docs/rust-sdk/audio.md

 ## Looping sound

-Loop a sound (like background music) like this:
+You can loop a sound like this:

 ```rust
 if !audio::is_playing("background_music"){